At a Glance

 Birdlife:

-There are two eBird hotspots that cover these two areas of Gunpowder Falls State Park:
+There are three eBird hotspots that cover these two areas of Gunpowder Falls State Park:

 Special Features: